horitahiroshi/shadow-denoising/README.md

 ### **3.3.
 Removing the shadows**

-In the end, now we have all luminance clusters an the respective subclusters, the histogram equalization can be done for each of them.
+In the end, now we have all luminance clusters an the respective subclusters, the readjustment of color levels on each of them can be done.

 #### **3.3.2.
 Enhancing histograms from shadow regions**

 Basically, what was done in this step is the enhancement of the histogram on each regions clustered (road shadows, green forests leafs shadows and forest's woods shadows) based on each respective lit regions.
 The obtained result can be seen on Figure 7.

+In more details, for each of color clusters, the mean value was taken to verify the difference between shadowed region and the lit region, so this diff value can be added on shadow levels to lighten the image.

+This iteration is repeated for each color channel on each shadowed color cluster with its correspondent lit color cluster.

 ![result](./notebook/resulting_shadow_removal.png)